Idea in a Nutshell

 Need help getting started on your burger concept business plan?
 Read Raqtan’s detailed guide to writing a restaurant business plan here.

-How does franchising a
+How does franchising a burger business work?

 If you have some experience, going into partnership with a big burger chain might just be the hand up you need in the business.
 But, to be entrusted with a big brand, you will need to have run your own burger outlet first.
 And, you will need substantial funds upfront, usually including liquid access to millions of Riyals.
 Franchising is not a budget option.

 Check out our exclusive webinar with Nawaf Al-Fouzan, CEO and co-founder of leading burger chain Humburgini.

 What start-up capital do I need for my new burger business?

 One rule of thumb in the restaurant industry is that each square foot of venue space will cost you between SAR 375 and SAR 3000 to open.
 That figure varies so much because it encompasses the entire market, from budget to gourmet outlets.